SuryaDev-Coding/Programming-resource/Jeevi-Plan.md

 * solve atleast 300+ problems in leetcode.
 * improve logical thinking by brilliant.
-* learn web devlopment and be a full stack devloper. if u do all this ny second year you can absoultely get intenship by the third year so do this things properly.
+* learn web devlopment and be a full stack devloper.

+if u can do all this by second year you can absoultely get intenship by the third year so do this things properly.